 The temperature gradient over the inner slot together with the temperature on the canister and the temperature on the inner radius of the ring shaped block are plotted as function of time in Figure 5-6.
 The shaded part of the plot represents the time when the power to canisters was switched off.
 Immediately after the power was switched off the temperature gradient increased which indicate that the slot was isolating the canister resulting in a much faster drop in temperature of the buffer than the canister surface.
 When the power was switched on again the temperature gradient over the slot reached the same level as before the closing of the drainage indicating an open slot between the canister and the buffer.
 The figure also shows that the gradient is decreasing with time which might be an indication that the gap is getting smaller.
-The sensors for measuring the temperature gradient over the inner slot could not be calculated after that date.
+The sensors for measuring the temperature on the canister surface stopped functioning of August 2005.
+The temperature gradient over the inner slot could not be calculated after that date.